jpscaletti/moar/README.md

 # Welcome to Moar

-Hi, this is Moar, a on-the-fly thubnailer library written in Python and MIT licensed.
+Moar is a on-the-fly thubnailer library written in Python and MIT licensed.

 Your site design changes a lot, but that means manually generate new thumbnails for all the uploaded images.